 Chimney Point is one of the earliest, mostly intensely settled, and most strategic sites in the Champlain Valley, with human habitation going back as far as 7,500 years.
 Chimney Point State Historic Park presents the story of the three early cultures in the Chimney Point area — Native American, French colonial, and early American.

-The National Museum of the Morgan Horse is dedicated to preserving and interpreting all aspects of the MORGAN horse breed through educational programs, exhibits and special events.
-While you are there, visit the Morgan Horse Farm and take a guided tour to see these beautiful creatures up close.
+The National Museum of the Morgan Horse is dedicated to preserving and interpreting all aspects of the MORGAN horse breed.
+A guided tour of their exhibits can be arranged by appointment only.
+Be sure to also visit the Morgan Horse Farm and take a guided tour to see these beautiful creatures up close.